“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 Why do so many Chicagoans actively seek out Challenges, something 99% of average people try hard to avoid?

-Are they nuts?
+Are we nuts?

 Answer: Living in the REAL world, many Chicagoans know that, as with any challenge or difficulty in life, you can only truly overcome it if you ditch fear, make big plans, and fight to overcome whatever is standing in your way.